Affine Deligne-Lusztig Varieties of Positive Coxeter Type: Affine Deligne-Lusztig varieties of positive Coxeter type

 does not contain an element of the form $s_\alpha\varepsilon^\mu$ with $\mu$ dominant.
 In particular, $\mathcal O$ does not contain any element of finite Coxeter part in the sense of \cite{He2022}.

 \end{example}

-\begin{example} If $G = \GL_6$ is split of type $A_5$ and $\mathcal O\subset \widetilde W$ is a conjugacy class containing some element of with finite Coxeter part, then there might not be any minimal length element of finite Coxeter part in $\mathcal O$.
-E.g.\ we find a straight and superbasic element $\tau\in\widetilde W$ which does not have finite Coxeter part, and then its conjugacy class $\mathcal O$ does have elements of finite Coxeter part by the proof of Theorem~\ref{thm:coxeterConjugacyClasses}.
+\begin{example} If $G = \GL_6$ is split of type $A_5$, it is possible to construct a conjugacy class $\mathcal O\subset \widetilde W$ containing an element of finite Coxeter part, but no minimal length element of finite Coxeter part.
+E.g.\ we find a straight and superbasic element $\tau\in\widetilde W$ which does not have finite Coxeter part, and then its conjugacy class $\mathcal O$ will contain elements of finite Coxeter part by the proof of Theorem~\ref{thm:coxeterConjugacyClasses}.
 However, $\tau$ is the only minimal length element in $\mathcal O$.

 \end{example}